Derbyshire school holiday dates 2018

 When will the schools break up for holidays next year?

-The October half term holidays may be drawing to a close but 2018 is just around the corner and if you have children at school are are looking to book a break better to do it during holiday time or face a fine.
+The October half term holidays may be drawing to a close but 2018 is just around the corner and if you have children at school and are looking to book a break, it’s better to do it during holiday time or face a fine.

-Here are when you children will be in school next year.
+Here are when your children will be in school next year.
 Dates do not include individual school's inset days.

 Spring Half Term